thi-ng/umbrella-docs-temp/transducers.juxtr.md

 ## juxtR() function

 Composes a new reducer from the ones given, in order to produce multiple reductions in parallel from the same input.
 The returned reducer produces a result tuple of reduction results, one per reducer.
-If any of the reducers returns a [reduced](./transducers.reduced.md) result, the reduction process stops for all others too.  produces optimized versions for up to 3 reducer args, but can support any number of reducers.
+If any of the reducers returns a [reduced](./transducers.reduced.md) result, the reduction process stops for all others too. `juxtR` produces optimized versions for up to 3 reducer args, but can support any number of reducers.

 <b>Signature:</b>